 Let's start by typing our VLOOKUP function, and the first item you want to search,

 Then, we will verify that this value is present in the $D$1 column :$D$4 (do not forget $ to lock references 😉)

 We write the third parameter = 1 (because we have selected only one column in second parameter).

 And last parameter = 0 (to perform an exact match).

 Then, copy the formula.
-The missing value is immediately identified by the #N/A error value (Not applicable).
+The missing value is immediately visible by the #N/A error value (NA means Not Applicable).

 But it is really not good to keep this indication in your workbook 🙄🤨

 Step 2: Use the ISNA function for a test

 To customize the result, we will use the ISNA function.
 The function will return 2 values

 - TRUE: when the function VLOOKUP returns #N/A

 - FALSE: when the function has matched

 So now, we will insert the previous formula within an ISNA function.
 The result returns by this new formula is TRUE or FALSE depending on the fact that the search was a success or not.

 Step 3: Finish with the IF function

 Leaving true or false is still not very visible, especially if you have to present this document to other people.

 This is why we will integrate this test into an IF function to customize the result.
 We can write the following IF function:

 Change color of the missing values

 When you have created a logical test (TRUE or FALSE) you can use it as formula in a conditional formatting.

 The steps are:

 - Open the menu Home>Conditional Formatting>New Rule

 - Choose Use Formula to determine for which cells the format will be applied .

 - In the text box, paste the formula that allowed us to return TRUE or FALSE (the function ISNA)

 - Change formatting by clicking the Format button.

 It is nevertheless more understandable to show the differences by a color rather than to leave a formula 😊😉